Ray Avery (scientist)

-Sir Raymond John Avery GNZM (born 1947) is a New Zealand pharmaceutical scientist, inventor, author and social entrepreneur in Mount Eden, Auckland, New Zealand.
+Sir Raymond John Avery GNZM (born 1947) is a New Zealand pharmaceutical scientist, inventor, author and social entrepreneur.

 Personal life

 Avery was born in Kent, England.
 After spending his childhood in orphanages and foster homes, he has said he developed an interest in science at the age of 14 while sleeping rough in London and finding warmth in public libraries.
 He now mentors young people, speaking regularly at schools and universities.
 He was later educated at Wye College, a tertiary agricultural college in Kent.

 He settled in New Zealand in 1973 and became a New Zealand citizen within nine months.
 In 2010, Avery published his autobiography Rebel with a Cause, which charted his life from childhood in English orphanages and foster homes to knighthood.

-Avery announced in August 2022 that he was moving to Australia, citing societal reasons, including high rates of bullying, domestic violence, gang violence, and obesity, the high cost of living, institutional racism in healthcare and education, a "broken" hospital system, and opposition to a proposed fund-raising concert for the Lifepod at Eden Park.
+Avery announced in August 2022 that he was moving to Australia, citing societal reasons, including high rates of bullying, domestic violence, gang violence, and obesity, the high cost of living, institutional racism in healthcare and education, a "broken" hospital system, and opposition to a proposed fund-raising concert for his Lifepod device at Eden Park.